This FAQ applies to Flourish Cash. You can review Flourish Crypto FAQs here.

-Flourish Cash allocates deposits across multiple banks, so your business is eligible to receive a higher amount of FDIC insurance* than a single savings account offers while still receiving a competitive rate.
-Additionally, you can make unlimited withdrawals from your Flourish Cash account each month, while many savings accounts restrict you to a maximum of six withdrawals per month.
+Flourish Cash allocates deposits across multiple banks, so you'll be eligible to receive a higher amount of FDIC insurance1 than a single savings account offers while still receiving a competitive variable rate that is up to more than 11x the national average.2,3 Additionally, you can make unlimited withdrawals from your Flourish Cash account each month, while many savings accounts restrict you to a maximum of six withdrawals per month.

 Flourish Cash is offered through a brokerage account with Flourish Financial LLC, an SEC registered broker-dealer.
 While Flourish Financial LLC is not a bank, the money that you transfer to your Flourish Cash account is automatically deposited with our FDIC-member Program Banks.